Timinator2000/Algorithm_X/02 - exact_cover/03 - requirements.md

 I have chosen to use the word “requirement”, but you will often see the word “constraint” used in terms of Algorithm X. Each word is powerful in its own way.
 I want to briefly discuss where the word “constraint” comes from and how it applies to a problem’s solution set.

 Consider Mrs. Knuth’s desire to avoid teaching more than one lesson per day for any instrument.
-One approach is to build all possible schedules and then check each schedule to see if any day has multiple instruments.
+One approach is to build all possible schedules and then check each schedule to see if any day has a repeated instrument.
 Because Algorithm X is _less constrained_, it will generate many solutions that eventually get eliminated when the days are checked for duplicate instrument lessons.

 How many solutions get eliminated?
 Because all test cases in Mrs. Knuth - Part I are guaranteed to have a unique solution, we know all possible solutions _except one_ will be eliminated.
 That doesn’t really make the point I want to make unless we look at how many solutions need to be checked.